ACE0015/Deadlock-/README.md

 By following the arrows, you can clearly see the circular wait: Session 1 owns a lock on Product and is waiting for WorkOrder, while Session 2 owns a lock on WorkOrder and is waiting for Product.

-PART 3: THE SOLUTION - FIXING THE CODE
+PART 3 : THE SOLUTION - fixing the code

 -- FIXED SESSION 2: Accessing tables in the same order as Session 1.